-The large irradiation volumes and long (110-day) cycle length, plus the competitive thermal neutron irradiation flux and large operational safety margins are the main strengths of the HTGR test reactor.
+The large irradiation volumes and long (110-day) cycle length, plus the competitive thermal neutron irradiation flux and large operational safety margins are the main strengths of the HGTR-TR.
 This translates into greater flexibility for a variety of irradiation experiments and test materials.
 Another potential strength is possibly to increase the cycle length.
-Although the HTGR test reactor meets the 90-day metric criterion, a much longer cycle length (up to 280 days) can readily be achieved with simple increases in the TRISO particle packing fraction (PF=35%).
+Although the HTGR-TR meets the 90-day metric criterion, a much longer cycle length (up to 280 days) can readily be achieved with simple increases in the TRISO particle packing fraction (PF=35%).
 Longer irradiations can potentially accumulate fluence faster with fewer reactor shutdowns, despite a slightly reduced flux.

 As part of the overall Advanced Test/Demonstration Reactor Options Study, an assessment of the maturity of Generation IV reactor technologies was conducted by a multi-laboratory panel of experts.
 A technology readiness scale developed by DOE was used to evaluate the HTGR-TR system.
 For the HTGR, the lowest technical maturity scores were assigned to certain metallic components inside the pressure vessel.
 When exposed to core conditions under accident conditions, these may be subjected to failure.
 If coolant temperatures are limited to 850°C, SA508/533 (the steel alloy used in LWRs) is adequate for the pressure vessel.
-Metallic control rod drive tubes and seals, however, may fail in the event of the most severe loss-of-forced-cooling events, with subsequent depressurization of the core.
-While this is not expected to cause significant fuel particle degradation, circulating radiological inventory would be released and expensive core repairs would be necessary.
-Qualification of new alloys or even the use of carbon or silicon carbide composites for the guide tubes may be needed.
+For the most severe loss-of-forced cooling events, significant fuel particle degradation is not expected, although some metallic components in the core region (such as control rod guide tubes) may need to be replaced.
+Qualification of new alloys or even the use of carbon or silicon carbide composites for the guide tubes may be beneficial.
 For these reasons, the reactor enclosure subsystem for the demonstration plant was assigned a technology readiness level (TRL) of 5.
 The overall conclusion of the panel was that the HTGR, with outlet temperatures limited to 850°C, is suitable for near-term deployment as either a test or demonstration reactor.